Kartones/WebQuake/docs/dev-notes.md

 - Classes converted to JS objects
   - Global instances
   - Almost no dependency injection.
 While the code has a clean Command pattern, object functions have access and use any other instance, e.g. `CDAudio` directly accesses `COM` (I/O), `S` (sound system), `Q` (helpers), `Con` (Console), `Cmd` (available commands) and `Cvar` (console and game state variables).

+# Concepts

+- Temporary entity: a projectile, explosion, and some effects like the teleport